spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/1-gateways.md

 <InfoBox>

-  **Note**: A bastion hosted is only required if accessing a Kubernetes cluster that is located inside a private Azure Virtual Network (VNet) that only exposes private endpoints.
-If you have direct network access to the PCG cluster then you do not require a bastion host.
-Alternatively, you can also deploy a bastion host and remove later if no longer required.
+  **Note**: A bastion host is only required if accessing a Kubernetes cluster that is located inside a private Azure Virtual Network (VNet) that only exposes private endpoints.
+If you have direct network access to the VNet then you do not require a bastion host.
+Alternatively, you can also deploy a bastion host and remove it later if no longer required.

 </InfoBox>